Why get a pool loan through Money.com.au?

 Security required | Optional | Yes |

-The most common pool materials are concrete, vinyl-liner and fibreglass.
-Vinyl-liner pools (the ones above ground with frames) start around $10,000, while a common fibreglass pool can begin around $25,000.
-Concrete pools begin around the same price, but have a much higher scope for expansion, if you can afford it.
+- Materials: The most common pool materials are concrete, vinyl-liner and fibreglass.
+Vinyl-liner pools (the ones above ground with frames) start from around $10,000, while a common fibreglass pool can begin at $25,000.
+Concrete pools usually start from $25,000, but have a much higher scope for expansion and additional features, like infinity, waterfall, etc.

-If you’re opting for an in-ground pool, then you’ll also need to think about your property and where you’re building it.
+- Construction: If you’re opting for an in-ground pool, you’ll need to think about your property and where you’re building it.
 This means ease of access to install the pool, ground conditions, any angles or slopes and how they impact the size or shape of your pool.
-These factors could have a big impact on cost.

 Ready to compare pool finance?